-Camper vans, motor homes and caravans are a very common sight in Spain.
+Camper vans, motor homes, and caravans are a very common sight in Spain.
 It is such a pleasant way for camper van owners to travel in Spain and through Europe.
-Thousands pass through or come to stay on a variety of campsites and specific areas.
+Thousands pass through or come to stay on a variety of Campsites and specific areas.
 Most towns have designated areas where camper vans can hang out and there is a vast quantity of good quality campsites scattered all over Spain.
-So whatever you want to do can be done and travelling with your own motor home, caravan or camper van means that you can travel at your leisure and stay as long or as little as you like in areas you enjoy.
+So whatever you want to do can be done and traveling with your own motor home, caravan or camper van means that you can travel at your leisure and stay as long or as little as you like in areas you enjoy.

 At www.insuranceinspain.com we are aware of the fact that you are transient and may also travel to other countries in Europe and sometimes further afield.
 Our camper van insurance products will offer you the protection you need to travel throughout Europe and can often be cheaper than insuring your vehicle back home.
 Remember that insurance purchased through us in Spain will be valid in the UK and Europe.

 When to visit Spain?

 Many people choose to visit Spain during the winter months as we do not often have severe weather and the roads are so much quieter than in the summer months.
 The weather is certainly better than the UK.
 However, this does mean that campsites are a lot busier in the winter and can be a bit more expensive as you are a captive market.

 Where to stay?